top of page

 1. How much does a Prairieheart Devon Rex kitten cost?

-2. Why can't I join the Waitlist if it is full?
+2. Why can't I join the Waitlist?

 3. How do I get approved for a Cat?
 What is required of me?